-In connection with the quarterly report on Form 10-Q of Discovery Laboratories, Inc. (the "Company"), for the period ended June 30, 2002 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert J. Capetola, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the quarterly report on Form 10-Q of Discovery Laboratories, Inc. (the "Company") for the period ended September 30, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert J. Capetola, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Robert J. Capetola

-Robert J. Capetola, Ph.D.
-President and Chief Executive Officer Date: August 13, 2002
+/s/ Robert J. Capetola Robert J. Capetola, Ph.D.
+President and CEO Date: November 14, 2002